 There are a variety of ways to treat tachycardia.

 The vagal nerve helps regulate our heartbeat.
-Maneuvers that affect this nerve include coughing, heaving (as if you were having a bowel movement), and placing an ice pack on the patient's face.
+Maneuvers that affect this nerve include coughing, heaving (as if you were having a bowel movement), and placing an ice pack on the person's face.

-Antiarrhythmic drugs can be administered orally (by mouth) or by injection; they restore a normal heartbeat.
+Antiarrhythmic drugs can be administered orally or by injection.
+They restore a normal heartbeat.
 This is done in a hospital.

 Available drugs restore normal heart rhythm, control the heart rate, or both.
-Sometimes a patient will need to take more than one antiarrhythmic drug.
+Sometimes an individual will need to take more than one antiarrhythmic drug.

 Paddles or patches are used to deliver an electric shock to the heart.
 This affects the electrical impulses in the heart and restores normal rhythm.
 This is carried out in a hospital.